GMWB Riders in a Binomial Framework - Pricing, Hedging, and Diversification of Mortality Risk: Optimal Stopping and Surrenders

-In the case of lapses we may extend \prettyref{thm:V=00003DU_WBin} to decompose the value of the complete contract into the sum of the account value and the value of the guarantee. \begin{thm} Under \prettyref{ass:Bin Lapses}, for all $\alpha\geq0$ and for all $i\in\mc{I}_{N}$, we have or equivalently \end{thm} \begin{proof} Equation \prettyref{eq:VUW(Lapse)} can be proved using backward induction on the recursive functions $v$ and $u$, similar to \prettyref{thm:V=00003DU_WBin}.
-We omit the details.\end{proof} Note that \prettyref{thm:VUWLBin} is the discrete-time analogue of the continuous time decomposition given in \citet[Theorem 7]{Hyndman-Wenger-Decomp}.
+In the case of lapses we may extend \prettyref{thm:V=00003DU_WBin} to decompose the value of the complete contract into the sum of the account value and the value of the guarantee. \begin{Theorem} Under \prettyref{ass:Bin Lapses}, for all $\alpha\geq0$ and for all $i\in\mc{I}_{N}$, we have